 ADOT is responsible to assist regions in the development and maintenance of transit plans that identify the overall public and specialized transit needs in the region and the level of service required to meet these needs.
-This information is incorporated into the Transit Element of the State Transportation Improvement Program (STIP).

-ADOT has coordinated the preparation of the transit plans for each of the applicable rural Council of Governments' planning areas within the State.
+ADOT has prioritized the funding of the transit plans for each of the applicable rural Council of Governments' planning areas within the State.
 The plans provide a "road map" to address the transportation needs and coordination of public transportation and specialized transportation services for the elderly and persons with disabilities in the regions.
 In addition, they are oriented to achieve the most efficient and effective management of the funding programs for public transportation.
 These plans include an assessment of local transit needs, achievable coordination and consolidation opportunities, and a significant public involvement process.